-The Control Registers control certain aspects of the Cx486SLC microprocessor such as paging, coprocessor functions, and segment protection.
+The Control Registers control certain aspects of the Cx486SLC/e microprocessor such as paging, coprocessor functions, and segment protection.
 When a paging exception occurs while paging is enabled, the control registers retain the linear address of the access that caused the exception.

 The Descriptor Table Registers and the Task Register can also be referred to as system address or memory management registers.
 These registers consist of two 48-bit and two 16-bit registers.
-These registers specify the location of the data structures that control the segmentation used by the Cx486SLC microprocessor.
+These registers specify the location of the data structures that control the segmentation used by the Cx486SLC/e microprocessor.
 Segmentation is one available method of memory management.
-The Configuration Registers are used to control the Cx486SLC on-chip cache operation and power management features.
-The cache and power management features can be enabled or disabled by writing to these registers.
-Noncacheable areas of physical memory are also defined through the use of these registers.
+The Configuration Registers are used to control the Cx486SLC/e on-chip cache operation, power management features and System Management Mode.
+The cache, power management and SMM features can be enabled or disabled by writing to these registers.
+Non-cacheable areas and write-protected areas of physical memory are also defined through the use of these registers.

-The Debug Registers provide debugging facilities for the Cx486SLC microprocessor and enable the use of data access breakpoints and code execution breakpoints.
+The Debug Registers provide debugging facilities for the Cx486SLC/e microprocessor and enable the use of data access breakpoints and code execution breakpoints.